AfterShip/aftership-sdk-net/README.md

 Before you start
 --------------

-There is two ways of use this SDK, download the package from Nuget, or download the source files from github.
+There are two ways of use this SDK, download the package from Nuget, or download the source files from github.

   - If you are using the source files you need to import Newtonsoft.Json,